zhangjingye03/qdpc-host/README.md

 ---

+# Updates

+I found it just give out crash report but it is in `lsmod` list but could not rmmod it.
+It might work?

+---

 At last, many thanks to OpenWrt Forum user `ILOVEPIE` who gave me idea to compile this module.

 [Link on OpenWrt Forum](https://forum.openwrt.org/viewtopic.php?id=64195)